 Important note: Some subjects award only a Pass or Fail and a grade or mark will not be provided.

-UTS International automatically issue transcripts at the end of each semester.
+UTS International automatically issue transcripts at the end of each session.
 The transcript is a record of subjects studied, final grades and marks awarded.